 AUTHOR: BEC OF 'FOR EVERY HEN'

-WHAT IS THE EVENT (AND WHO IS IT FOR)?
+WHAT IS THE EVENT & WHO IS IT FOR?

 Another simple point that definitely can't be missed!
 Make sure you tell guests when the event is and what time it starts.

 If your party includes a number of different locations (e.g. starting off at a house, heading to an activity, going out for dinner, etc.) make sure you include approximate start times for each section.
-Doing so will mean guests' who can't make it at the beginning know where and when you'll be later on in the party; giving them the chance to meet you there instead.
+Doing so will mean guests' who can't make it at the beginning know where you'll be further on in festivities.

 LOCATION, LOCATION, LOCATION